 California Vehicle Code 14601.3 VC penalizes habitual traffic offenders (HTOs).

-A driver gets HTO status if he drives on a suspended or revoked license and accumulates a driving record history.
-A history is created when a driver receives points on his DMV record.1
+You get HTO status if you drive on a suspended or revoked license and accumulate a driving record history.
+A history is created when you receive points on your DMV record.1

-Under this section, a prosecutor must prove the following elements to show that a person is a habitual traffic offender:
+Under this section, a prosecutor must prove the following elements to show that you are a habitual traffic offender:

-- The defendant’s driving privileges had been previously suspended or revoked;
+- Your driving privileges had been previously suspended or revoked;

-- Within a year of the suspension/revocation, the defendant endured:
+- Within a year of the suspension/revocation, you endured:

-- Two or more convictions that resulted in two points on his DMV record.
+- Two or more convictions that resulted in two points on your DMV record.

-- Three or more convictions that resulted in one point on his DMV record.
+- Three or more convictions that resulted in one point on your DMV record.

-As to the third element above, knowledge, a driver is presumed to have knowledge of a suspension/revocation if the DMV mailed such a notice to the driver.
+As to the third element above, knowledge, you are presumed to have knowledge of a suspension/revocation if the DMV mailed such a notice to you.
 As to the fourth element above, the convictions do not have to be from separate acts.3

 2. Are there defenses to Vehicle Code 14601.3 VC?

-2.1.
-No Notice or Knowledge of License Suspension
+You Had No Notice or Knowledge of the License Suspension

 3. What are the penalties and sentencing?

-The penalties for habitual traffic offender status depend on the defendant’s number of convictions under Vehicle Code 14601.3.
+The penalties for habitual traffic offender status depend on your number of convictions under Vehicle Code 14601.3.

 - Imprisonment in a county jail for 30 days; and,